jackhkmatthews/bits-and-bobs/fundraiser-meter/README.md

 - first create proper file structure  to make code easier to reason about
 - creating fund API, first get (show) and then put (update)
+- seeded data and used insomnia to test API
+- beginning to think I will angular, 2 way data binding becoming more attractive as are angular's AJAX/factory capabilities

+## H